atwebembire/Leap-Email-Spam-Detection/README.md

-# undergraduate projects
+# Leap - Spam filter and detection for Emails using JAVA, SWING

-1. Leap - Spam filter and detection for Emails: [JAVA | SWING].
-Check the model folder for the logic
+-undergrad project